-The definitions provided below are used within Samurai XDR documentation, all legal terms can be found under Legal.
+The definitions provided below are used within Samurai documentation, all legal terms can be found under Legal.

 Detection capabilities, including machine learning, big data, and complex event processing analysis, that are included as part of the Threat Detection services.

 Security detection made by the Samurai platform or third party vendor where we are ingesting telemetry.

 Boost Scoring is a technique used by the Samurai platform which improves the ability to find Advanced Persistent Threats (APTs) by using a methodology which helps to link seemingly unrelated events.